neuralmagic/deepsparse/docs/guides/debugging-optimizing/diagnostics-debugging.md

     NM_BIND_THREADS_TO_CORES=1
 ```

-**Note 1:** If NMIE is not the only major process running on your machine, binding threads may hurt performance of the other major process(es) by monopolizing system resources.
+**Note 1:** If the Deep Sparse Engine is not the only major process running on your machine, binding threads may hurt performance of the other major process(es) by monopolizing system resources.

 **Note 2:** If you use OpenMP or TBB (Thread Building Blocks) in your application, then enabling thread binding may result in severe performance degradation due to conflicts between Neural Magic thread pool and OpenMP/TBB thread pools.

-## Enabling Logs and Controlling the Amount of Logs Produced by NMIE
+## Enabling Logs and Controlling the Amount of Logs Produced by the Deep Sparse Engine

 Logs are controlled by setting the `NM_LOGGING_LEVEL` environment variable.